seb1k/Elastic2022/README.md

  !!! stil work in progress

-Elastic2022 if a roundcube theme based on Elastic
+Elastic2022 is a roundcube theme based on Elastic

 - CSS changed to fit android dark theme.